spacetelescope/slitlessutils/docs/single.rst

 * For each WFSS image in the :doc:`WFSS Collection <wfss>`:
 	* For each source in the :doc:`Source Collection <sources>`:
 		#. load the PDTs for each :term:`direct imaging` pixel in the source
-		#. :term:`decimate` the PDTs over the unique combinations of WFSS pixel and wavelength
+		#. :term:`decimate<decimation>` the PDTs over the unique combinations of WFSS pixel and wavelength
 		#.
 For each unique :math:`x`-coordinate:
 			#. compute average wavelength (weighted by the forward-model profile) for the :math:`y`-pixels in this vertical slice
 			#. divide each :math:`y`-pixel in the WFSS image by their :doc:`flat-field <calib>`, :doc:`sensitivity curve <calib>`, :doc:`pixel-area map <simulation>`, ``fluxscale`` (see the :doc:`configuration object <configure>`), and the instantaneous dispersion for this average wavelength